MedicinesFAQ

-Tetrahydrofolate Uses, Dosage, Side Effects, Food Interaction and all others data.
+Tetrahydrofolate Uses, Dosage, Side Effects and more

 Tetrahydrofolate is a folic acid derivative that is produced from dihydrofolic acid after conversion by dihydrofolate reductase.
 It is converted into 5,10-methylenetetrahydrofolate by serine hydroxymethyltransferase.
 It is a soluble coenzyme in many reactions, especially in the metabolism of amino acids and nucleic acids.